Elizabeth L. Hewitt

-Dr. Elizabeth L. Hewitt's work rests at the intersection of technology and social science, and explores energy and resiliency in buildings and cities.
-More specifically, her work is most often at the scale of the urban multifamily or commercial building, and conceptualizes buildings as dynamic, socio-technical organizational systems; as such there are important interactions that occur at the building scale between the built environment and its occupants, managers, infrastructure, and community.
-She conducts both quantitative and qualitative research on these many scales, influences, and agents/actors within and outside of buildings that impact energy and resiliency, such as occupant behavior in buildings (including habits, intentions, values, and social norms); building manager decision making (both technological and organizational); occupant interactions with smart building technologies; organizational culture (both within and across buildings and communities); and decision making for resiliency (at the building scale and the city scale).
+Dr. Elizabeth Hewitt is an urban planner and social scientist, and her work rests at the intersection of technology and policy to explore human processes that impact energy and resilience in buildings and cities.
+She focuses most often at the scale of the urban multifamily or commercial building, and conceptualizes buildings as dynamic, socio-technical organizational systems.
+She conducts research on the many scales, influences, and actors within and outside of buildings that impact energy and resilience, such as occupant behavior in buildings (including habits, intentions, values, and social norms); decision making for resilience (at the building scale and the city scale); occupant interactions with smart building technologies; and organizational culture for energy and resilience (both within and across buildings and communities).

 Boucher, J., Araujo, K., and Hewitt, E. (2018).
 New York State Energy Audits: A Socio-Spatial Analysis.
 Resources, Conservation, and Recycling, 136 pp. 355-366. doi: 10.1016/j.resconrec.2018.05.009.

 Jordán-Cuebas, F., Krogmann, U., Andrews, C.J., Senick, J.S., Hewitt, E., Wener, R.E., Sorensen Allacci, M., and Plotnik, D. (2018).
 Understanding apartment end-use water consumption in two green residential multi-story buildings.
 Journal of Water Resources Planning & Management, 144(4). doi: 10.1061/(ASCE)WR.1943-5452.0000911.